 Artist in Residency Program

 The Frank Juarez Gallery is pleased to introduce its newest artist in residency program.
-This program was created to provide an environment designed to support our artist's creative development.
-The gallery is transformed into a working studio providing the artist access to this space.
+This program was created to provide an environment designed to support our artist's creative and professional development.
+The gallery is transformed into a working studio providing the artist access to space, resources, and assistance.
 At the end of the 7-week residency the artist will have a closing reception.
-Please mark your calendar for Saturday, December 8 from 5-8pm.

 The Frank Juarez Gallery is located at 207 E. Buffalo Street, #600, Milwaukee, Wisconsin 53202.